davidpounds/cards/README.md

 ## TODO

-* Keep players visible at all times, but allow dealer to reallocate users to players.
 * Force play in a clockwise direction.
 * Enable the dealer to specify which player should play first in the next round.
 * Enable the dealer to keep track of player scores.